awsdocs/amazon-ecs-developer-guide/doc_source/service-discovery.md

 + Service discovery requires that tasks specify either the `awsvpc`, `bridge`, or `host` network mode \(`none` is not supported\)\.
 + If the task definition your service task specifies uses the `awsvpc` network mode, you can create any combination of A or SRV records for each service task\.
 If you use SRV records, a port is required\.
 + If the task definition that your service task specifies uses the `bridge` or `host` network mode, an SRV record is the only supported DNS record type\.
 Create an SRV record for each service task\.
 The SRV record must specify a container name and container port combination from the task definition\.
 + DNS records for a service discovery service can be queried within your VPC\.
 They use the following format: `<service discovery service name>.<service discovery namespace>`\.
-For more information, see [Step 3: Verify Service Discovery](create-service-discovery.md#create-service-discovery-verify)\.
 + When doing a DNS query on the service name, A records return a set of IP addresses that correspond to your tasks\.
 SRV records return a set of IP addresses and ports per task\.
 + If you have eight or fewer healthy records, Route 53 responds to all DNS queries with all of the healthy records\.
 + When all records are unhealthy, Route 53 responds to DNS queries with up to eight unhealthy records\.